 - Therapeutic Ultrasound with Piezo ComponentsTherapeutic Ultrasound with Piezo ComponentsTherapeutic ultrasound is used as a core element in applications such as tissue ablation, targeted drug delivery, or lithotripsy.

-- Miniaturized Piezo Tubes in FSEMiniaturized Piezo Tubes in High-Resolution Fiber Scanning EndoscopyWith their fast deflection and control, miniaturized piezo tubes generate a scanning movement of the optical fiber in fiber scanning endoscopes (FSE), thus providing more image information and improved minimally invasive procedures in everyday clinical practice.
+- Miniaturized Piezo Tubes in SFEMiniaturized Piezo Tubes in High-Resolution Scanning Fiber EndoscopyWith their fast deflection and control, miniaturized piezo tubes generate a scanning movement of the optical fiber in scanning fiber endoscopes (SFE), thus providing more image information and improved minimally invasive procedures in everyday clinical practice.

 - Nebulizers with Piezo RingsNebulizers with Piezo RingsSpecially shaped piezo discs act as ultrasonic transducers in nebulizers, generating particularly homogeneous aerosols with high-frequency oscillations.